PeterWANGHK/peterzianwang.github.io/_pages/about.md

 # 📝 Publications

-- "Physics-Informed State Space Modeling for Multimodal Pipe Inspection and Defect Analysis" authored by Zian Wang, Mingjian Yu, Yiming Shu, Xiangjie Kong, and Chen Sun. (submitted to IEEE Transactions on Instrumentation and Measurement (IEEE-TIM))
+- "Physics-Informed State Space Modeling for Multimodal Pipe Inspection and Defect Analysis" authored by Zian Wang, Mingjian Yu, Yiming Shu, Xiangjie Kong, and Chen Sun.
+(In submission to IEEE Transactions on Instrumentation and Measurement (IEEE-TIM))

 # 🎖 Honors and Awards
 - HKSAR Government Scholarship Fund – Talent Development Scholarship 2024/25